#561, 7620 Elbow Dr. SWCalgary, AB T2V 1K2Canada

 The bath is first stamped out of steel, then finished with the porcelain layer giving an attractive, high gloss finish.
 These porcelain-finished baths are an attractive choice for many – the finish is durable and easy to clean and treated correctly will retain its gloss for a long time.
 They are also well-priced bathtub material.

-High performance characteristics such durability, superior hygiene through its unique high gloss technology, longevity of its natural surface shine which is chemo and UV radiation resistant and superb heat retention are all built in.
+High-performance characteristics such as durability, superior hygiene through its unique high gloss technology, longevity of its natural surface shine which is chemo and UV radiation resistant and superb heat retention are all built in.